Afifa-k/Cryptocurrency-Price-Prediction/README.md

 # Cryptocurrency-Price-Prediction
-Machine Learning project for predicting cryptocurrency prices
+Machine Learning project to predict cryptocurrency prices using historical data and regression models